College of Pharmacy

 - Letters from additional health professionals, personal references, or other recommendations may be submitted in addition to the academic evaluations at the applicant’s option.

 - All letters must be sent directly to PharmCAS service.
-Strongly encourage your evaluators to send electronic letters of reference (eLOR) to PharmCAS.
-Read the PharmCAS reference section for eLOR instructions.
-If the evaluator plans to send a paper reference, the applicant must print the PharmCAS reference request form.
+Strongly encourage your evaluators to send electronic letters of recommendation (eLOR) to PharmCAS.
+Read the PharmCAS reference section for instructions on how to submit letters of recommendation.
+If the evaluator plans to send a paper recommendation, the applicant must print the PharmCAS reference request form.

 Applicants are encouraged to seek out experiences (paid or unpaid) that will help them confirm pharmacy as their career choice.
-Demonstration of leadership characteristics through academic or community service activities.
+Applicants are also encouraged to display leadership characteristics through academic or community service activities.